Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 This is the section you absolutely need to read before you plan.

-Monsters, Inc. Mike & Sulley to the Rescue! | magicintheplanning.comMonsters, Inc. Mike & Sulley to the Rescue! has been given a reprieve from its originally planned closure and will remain open into 2027… but it is eventually closing to make way for the Avatar land construction.
-Disneyland President Thomas Mazloum confirmed the extended timeline reflects a shift in construction sequencing, but the closure is coming.
-If this classic dark ride is on your must-do list, don’t assume it will be there for your trip.
+Monsters, Inc. Mike & Sulley to the Rescue! has been given a reprieve from its originally planned early-2026 closure and will remain open through 2027… but its permanent closure is now firmly confirmed for sometime within the year to make way for Avatar land construction.
+Disney has already filed demolition permits for the ride’s show building, so this isn’t speculative anymore, it’s actively moving forward.
+Disneyland Resort President Thomas Mazloum has stated the extended timeline reflects a shift in construction sequencing rather than a change in plans.
+If this classic dark ride is on your must-do list, don’t assume it will be there for your trip, especially if you’re visiting later in the year.
 Check the current status before you book.

 The Eastern Gateway parking and transportation hub, a new facility with approximately 6,000 parking spaces, dedicated shuttle and rideshare areas, and improved traffic flow, is also in development.
 This is infrastructure work that will improve future visits dramatically, but it may cause some traffic and logistical friction in the meantime.

 How to plan around it: Always check Disneyland’s current refurbishment calendar within 30 days of your trip.
 For specific must-do attractions, verify their status close to your travel date.
-Construction at Disneyland in 2027 is real, but the parks remain fully operational, and the core Disneyland experience (Main Street, Fantasyland, Star Wars: Galaxy’s Edge, Cars Land, and more) is completely unaffected.
+Construction at Disneyland in 2027 is real, but the parks remain fully operational, and the core Disneyland experience (Main Street, Fantasyland, Star Wars: Galaxy’s Edge, Cars Land, and more) is largely unaffected.

 Disneyland Resort Events & Festivals in 2027